"[A] 'must-see' for any serious student of immigration, plantation life, and the nature of historical storytelling."

 NOTE: We have a sliding scale for pricing for both DVD and stream/download, depending upon the size and type of educational institution.

 ...compelling documentary...[about] a heroic community figure....T.
 Keogh for Video Librarian

 ...[provides] an enriched sense of why public art matters.
 Paul N. Straghalis (Adult Library Asst., Albany Public Library, Albany, CA, USA)

 This 50-minute documentary looks at San Francisco Bay Area artist/muralist Hershell West to discover his art and the ways in which artists contribute to society.
-Adding special interest is the fact that West, a black man, was born and raised in the segregated rural South, giving him special challenges.
+Adding special interest is the fact that West, a black man, was born and raised in the segregated rural South.

-West has worked primarily in Florida and California, where he has been a muralist, painter, arts promoter and art teacher.
-In both states he has painted commissioned work.
-In his teaching, he has specialized in teaching at-risk youth.
+West has worked primarily in Florida and California as a muralist, painter, arts promoter and art teacher, painting commissioned work and teaching at-risk youth.
 In addition, in California he has worked as chief assistant to well-known muralist John Wehrle.
-West has also served on several arts commissions, chaired the board of directors of organizations such as the Richmond Art Center and ProArts of Oakland, and helped found an annual exhibit called TAOLB (The Art of Living Black).AVAILABLE JUNE 15 2019 AS DOWNLOAD, RENT/STREAM, AND ON DVD; delay due to festival requirements
+West has also served on several arts commissions, chaired the board of directors of organizations such as the Richmond Art Center and ProArts of Oakland, and helped found an annual exhibit called TAOLB (The Art of Living Black - now called The Art of the African Diaspora).

 Our special, one-of-a-kind, Palomino Productions' Diversity cup!
 Bright, colorful, with scenes from our films, this cup shows that you value and enjoy ethnic and cultural diversity, and that you also love movies.
 Who doesn't?